API Reference

 BolometricCorrections.AbstractBCTableType

-AbstractBCTable{T <: Real} is the abstract supertype for all bolometric correction tables with extraneous dependent variables (e.g., [Fe/H], Av) fixed – should typically only have dependent variables logg and Teff remaining.
+AbstractBCTable{T <: Real} is the abstract supertype for all bolometric correction tables with extraneous dependent variables (e.g., [Fe/H], Av) fixed – typically only dependent variables such as logg and Teff should remain.
 T is the data type to use internally and is returned by eltype.
+Most AbstractBCTables should be callable with scalar (Teff, logg) arguments, returning the interpolated BCs at those values.
+Some tables may require additional arguments args... such as the mass loss rate Mdot for the WM-basic tables.

 source